skohub-io/skohub-blog/content/blog/2024-01-18-reconcile/index.md

 Christel Annemieke Romein, Andreas Wagner and Joris J. van Zundert published a tutorial about [building and deploying a classification schema using open standards and technology](https://doi.org/10.21825/dlh.85751).
 In this tutorial they make use of SKOS, SkoHub Vocabs and SkoHub Reconcile.
-We recommend having a look to see the use of SkoHub services in action.

 ## Next steps

 The services are currently in an `alpha` phase and ready for testing.
 You can test the service under <https://reconcile-publish.skohub.io/>.

-Feedback is very much appreciated: via email (skohub@hbz-nrw.de), as an [issue](https://github.com/skohub-io/skohub-reconcile/issues) or – primarily for the German-speaking users – in the newly set up discourse forum [metadaten.community](https://metadaten.community).
+Feedback is very much appreciated: via email (skohub@hbz-nrw.de), as an [issue](https://github.com/skohub-io/skohub-reconcile/issues) or – primarily for the German-speaking users – in the newly set up discourse forum [metadaten.community](https://metadaten.community/c/software-und-tools/skohub/9).

-Our next step will be integrating the above mentioned `lang` parameter to be able to serve all languages of a vocabulary without the need to specify it beforehand.

 ## Repositories

 - [skoHub-reconcile](https://github.com/skohub-io/skohub-reconcile/)
 - [skoHub-reconcile-publish](https://github.com/skohub-io/skohub-reconcile-publish/)

-\[Edit 2024-05-06: Adjusted some screenshots and text to account for some changes in the UI.\]
+\[Edit 2025-03-27: Adjusted some screenshots and text to account for some changes in the UI.\]

+[^1]: Since a `lang` parameter has only been available since the [current draft](https://reconciliation-api.github.io/specs/draft/#service-manifest) version of the reconciliation specification and not yet implemented in SkoHub Reconcile, the current version of the SkoHub Reconcile service requires you to specify a language you want to use for reconciliation.
+We hope to improve this in the future along with the development of the specification.